Australian Aboriginal astronomy: Seven Sisters

 The Boonwurrung people of the Kulin nation of Victoria tell the Karatgurk story, which tells of how a crow robbed the seven sisters of their secret of how to make fire, thus bringing the skill to the people on earth.

 In another story, told by peoples of New South Wales, the seven sisters are beautiful women known as the Maya-Mayi, two of whom are kidnapped by a warrior, Warrumma, or Warunna.
 They eventually escape by climbing a pine tree that continually grows up into the sky where they join their other sisters.

 In 2017, a major exhibition entitled Songlines: Tracking the Seven Sisters was mounted at the National Museum of Australia, afterwards travelling to Berlin (2022) and Paris (2023).

 In September 2020, the Royal Australian Mint issued its second commemorative one-dollar coin in its "Star Dreaming" series celebrating Indigenous Australians' astrology (see Emu in the sky above).

 The Milky Way

 The Kaurna people of the Adelaide Plains of South Australia called the (centre and other sectors of) the Milky Way wodliparri in the Kaurna language, meaning "house river".
 They believed that Karrawirra Parri (the River Torrens) was a reflection of wodliparri.

 The Yolŋu people believe that when they die, they are taken by a mystical canoe, Larrpan, to the spirit-island Baralku in the sky, where their camp-fires can be seen burning along the edge of the great river of the Milky Way.
 The canoe is sent back to Earth as a shooting star, letting their family on Earth know that they have arrived safely in the spirit-land.
-Aboriginals also thought that god was the canoe.

 The Boorong people see in the Southern Cross a possum in a tree.